BelgiumFictionLifestyle

 A woman with bleached blond hair, smooth but leathery tanned skin and a slight grimace sat tensely at the edge of the group.
 Constantly checking her mobile phone for messages from her dealer, the poor woman kept getting up every 7.5 minutes on the dot to go to the bathroom and powder her nose.
 A trailing spouse by trade, the stress of her profession led her to suffer from a tragic string of physical and psychiatric conditions induced by an overly rich diet of wealth and not enough mental exercise.

 Although she may have once been quite attractive, no one would ever be able to tell.
 Her many illnesses had turned her into something of a monstrosity.
-She was something of an junky – she collected addictions and obsessive compulsions compulsively.
-In addition to the regular addictions to tobacco, and cocaine, she'd notched up more exotic varieties, such as Body Dysmorphic Disorder (BDD) which meant she was hooked on plastic surgery.
+She was something of an addiction junky – she collected addictions and obsessive compulsions compulsively.
+In addition to the regular addictions to tobacco, alcohol and cocaine, she’d notched up more exotic varieties, such as Body Dysmorphic Disorder (BDD) which meant she was hooked on plastic surgery.

 Despite almost liposuctioning her husband’s fortune away, she just couldn’t resist picking up a spring or summer nose, her bosom rose and fell with her mood, and she just had to get the hippest hips in town.
 “Look, guys, I want you to help me brainstorm.
 I need some new ideas for my chin.”